sigstore/docs/content/en/cosign/hardware-based-tokens.md

 ---
 **NOTE**

-`cosign`'s hardware token support requires `libpcsclite` on platforms other than Windows and OSX.
+Cosign's hardware token support requires `libpcsclite` on platforms other than Windows and OSX.
 See [`go-piv`'s installation instructions for your platform.](https://github.com/go-piv/piv-go#installation)

 ---